Aller au contenu

 The Two Natures of Pu'er

-This is where Pu'er sets itself apart from all other teas: it offers both registers on its own.
+This is where Pu'er stands out from all other teas: it offers both registers on its own.

 Young Raw Pu'er (sheng)